libp2p/js-libp2p/doc/GETTING_STARTED.md

 ### Pubsub

-If you are looking for real time message exchange between peers, pubsub may be what you are looking for.
+If you are looking for real time message exchange between multiple peers, pubsub may be what you are looking for.
 Publish/Subscribe is a system where peers congregate around topics they are interested in.
-Peers interested in a topic are said to be subscribed to that topic and should receive the data published on it from other peers.
+Peers interested in a topic will subscribe to that topic and receive the data published on it from other peers.

-Looking at the [available pubsub routers](./CONFIGURATION.md#pubsub), you might choose `libp2p-gossipsub` first, and consider other options later on.
-You should revisit the [API](./API.md) document, more specifically [API#pubsub.getSubscribers](./API.md#pubsubgetsubscribers), [API#pubsub.getTopics](./API.md#pubsubgettopics), [API#pubsub.publish](./API.md#pubsubpublish) and [API#pubsub.subscribe](./API.md#pubsubsubscribe).
+You can see the [available pubsub routers](./CONFIGURATION.md#pubsub) in the configuration readme.
+In this guide we will use `libp2p-gossipsub` as it is a more efficient alternative to `libp2p-floodsub`.
+You can revisit the [API](./API.md) document to familiarize yourself with the available methods, more specifically [API#pubsub.getSubscribers](./API.md#pubsubgetsubscribers), [API#pubsub.getTopics](./API.md#pubsubgettopics), [API#pubsub.publish](./API.md#pubsubpublish) and [API#pubsub.subscribe](./API.md#pubsubsubscribe).

 ```sh
 npm install libp2p-gossipsub